rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 <!-- Elfsight Google Reviews | Rank Utah (lazy-loaded globally) -->
 {{< elfsight id="34cbde4c-9d31-432c-8bcb-9e123ab873fa" >}}

-## Website Design in Pleasant Grove, UT

-Get a website that brings you more calls, quotes, and bookings—not just a pretty homepage.
-You’ll get a fast, phone‑friendly site built for local search with clear call and text buttons plus ongoing help by call, text, or email whenever you need it.
+## Websites Built for Growth — Not Just Looks

+Most small business sites don’t bring enough traffic or leads.
+I combine custom website design and local SEO so your pages are fast, mobile‑friendly, and structured to convert visitors into calls and bookings.
+My monthly pricing keeps it affordable.

+### On‑page SEO
+- On‑page SEO optimization: titles, headings, internal links, and structured data designed around how people search for your services in Utah and Utah County.
+- Clean, fast pages that load quickly and are easy to crawl.

+### Off‑page SEO
+- Off‑page SEO strategies: Google Business Profile optimization, review strategy, and guidance on local citations and trustworthy links.

 ### What you get

-- Custom design that fits your brand and looks great on phones.
+- Custom website builds with clean modern design that looks great on phones.
-- Basic local search setup (titles, fast load, Google Business Profile best practices) so you’re easier to find in Pleasant Grove and Utah County.
+- Basic local search setup (titles, fast load, Google Business Profile best practices) so you’re easier to find across Utah and Utah County.
-- Pages arranged so visitors call or text you.
+- High‑converting small business sites with clear, persistent call and text buttons.
-- Month-to-month support—no lock-in—so your site keeps improving as your business grows.
+- Month‑to‑month support—no lock‑in—so your site keeps improving as your business grows.
-- Simple pricing (low monthly subscription) instead of a big upfront fee.
+- Simple monthly website plans instead of a big upfront fee.

 ### Ready to Get Started
 I enjoy running, audiobooks, and all things tech.
 After growing up in St. George and living in various parts of the state, I now live in Orem with my wife and three daughters.
 I graduated from Southern Virginia University in Business and I did my masters at the University of Utah in Software Development.
 I love partnering with business owners and building fast custom websites that turn visits into calls, bookings, and messages.